shalev-hasson/-/README.md

 The program receives an input instance in JSON format and produces a solution JSON file containing the list of driver duties.
 Each duty includes the assigned driver, vehicle, shift start and end times, meal break, and the full ordered activity sequence.

-## Method Summary

-The solver uses a greedy Sequential VSP -> CSP heuristic.

-First, all scheduled service trips are sorted chronologically.
-Then, each trip is considered one by one.
-For every trip, the algorithm tries to append it to an existing feasible duty.
-A duty is considered feasible only if it respects the vehicle movement rules, driver shift rules, meal-break constraints, and activity-sequence requirements.

-If the trip cannot be added to any existing duty, a new duty is opened.

-After the initial solution is created, the solver performs a short local-improvement phase.
-In this phase, it attempts to merge compatible pairs of duties when doing so reduces the cost proxy and keeps the solution feasible.

-Finally, physical vehicle IDs are assigned.
-Vehicles are reused across non-overlapping duties whenever possible, in order to reduce the fixed vehicle cost.

-The method is heuristic and does not guarantee global optimality.
-The main goal is to produce feasible checker-approved solutions quickly, while reducing driver cost, deadhead cost, and vehicle usage.

 ## Files

 The submission contains: